 |Nikon Df (⇒ lft | rgt)||Full Frame||16.2||4928||3280||no||24.6||13.1||3279||89|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D850 provides a better video resolution than the GFX.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the D850 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the GFX relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Fujifilm GFX 50S and Nikon D850 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm GFX 50S (⇒ rgt)||no||YES||3.2||2360||tilting||YES||4000||3.0||no||no|

 |Canon 1D X Mark II (⇒ lft | rgt)||optical||YES||3.2||1620||fixed||YES||8000||16.0||no||no|